ir-nlp-csui/aksara/README.md

 # Acknowledgments

-* Aksara v1.0 was built by M. Yudistira Hanifmuti and Ika Alfina, as the reseach project for Yudistira's undergraduate thesis.
+* Aksara v1.0 was built by M. Yudistira Hanifmuti and Ika Alfina, as the reseach project for Yudistira's undergraduate thesis at Faculty of Computer Science, Universitas Indonesia.
 * Aksara v1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2019) and Alfina et al. (2020)

 ## References